bioexcel/qmmm_bpg/docs/input_preparation/MM_setup.rst

 The MM and SUBSYS sections of FORCE_EVAL are required for this calculation.
-The MM section will contain all the parameters for MM such as the forcefield, and the poisson and spline information.
+The MM section contains all the parameters related to the atomic interations such as the forcefield, and Poisson  solver and splines used in the non-bonded interations.
-The subsys section contains the systems topology information such as the atomic coordinates, the cell size and the connectivity.
+The SUBSYS section contains the systems topology information such as the atomic coordinates, the cell size and the connectivity.

 .. _ref_ffield: